 Joel Balbien, CFA, Ph.D. has over 30 years of cross-industry expertise, applying his quantitative skills within a number of different corporate environments, ranging from tech start-ups to Fortune 500 companies.
 Joel’s expertise in financial management (including financing arrangements) asset valuation, microeconomic forecasting, and financial reporting complements his deep industry knowledge in the semiconductor, materials/energy (especially clean technologies), public utilities, healthcare, biotechnology, cybersecurity and e-commerce sectors.
 Joel is currently a consultant at TechNavi, LLC, assisting global Fortune 1000 specialty chemical companies in identifying market trends and leveraging critical technology.
 He is also a Principal Advisor at the Larta Institute, which helps entrepreneurs and federal agencies like the U.S. Department of Energy to commercialize new technologies.
 Joel co-founded Olympus Sky Global, an IoT cybersecurity company, and Smart Technology Ventures, a venture capital fund.
 Joel is a CFA charterholder.
 He earned his Ph.D.
 (Economics) and MS (Social Science) from the California Institute of Technology and his BA from UCSD.
 Joel is an Adjunct Professor of Economics at California Lutheran University where he teaches graduate level microeconomics, including courses on market structure and game-theory.

 David Hinman, CFAhas over 25 years of fixed income asset management experience.
 His expertise includes trading and managing portfolios of credit derivatives, investment grade and high yield corporate bonds, bank loans, emerging market debt, and CLOs.
 He has also participated in numerous corporate debt restructurings and served on workout creditor committees.
 In several instances he has been deposed.
 Most recently, David was head of fixed income at Salient Partners.
 He joined Salient in 2015 when it acquired SW Asset Management, an asset management firm specializing in emerging market corporate debt that David co-founded and where he served as CIO.
 In his role at SW, David created and executed the investment process, including trade execution and portfolio structuring and risk management.
 Prior to co-founding SW Asset Management, David held roles overseeing the credit business at Drake Management where he helped the firm navigate its way through the financial crisis, and before that as head of Ares Management’s capital markets group, where he managed the Ares Total Value Fund.
 David began his investment management career at PIMCO, where he served for nearly 10 years as a portfolio manager, credit analyst and product manager, creating among other things a closed-end fund group as well as a dedicated bank loan desk.
 David is a CFA charterholder.
-He holds a BS (Corporate Finance and Investment Management) from the University of Alabama and an MBA (Accounting and Finance) from the Wharton School at the University of Pennsylvania.
+He holds a BS (Corporate Finance and Investment Management) from the University of Alabama and an MBA (Finance) from the Wharton School at the University of Pennsylvania.

 Marc Joffe specializes in municipal and sovereign credit issues and also has a background in public policy as well as credit assessment technologies.
 In his nine years at Moody’s, Marc worked on a variety of software development projects benefiting both the Analytics and Ratings franchises.
 Prior to joining Moody’s, Marc had technology roles at CIBC, Dresdner Kleinwort and a number of other money center banks.
 In 2011 he researched and co-authored Kroll Bond Rating Agency’s inaugural Municipal Bond Default study – gathering data on thousands of defaults dating back to 1920.
 Marc’s research, and the development of his open-source credit model, has been funded by grants and honorariums from The Macdonald-Laurier Institute, Fraser Institute, Mercatus Center, National University of Singapore's Risk Management Institute, the California State Treasurer's Office and the Pew Charitable Trusts.
 Marc’s work is widely cited and his op-eds have appeared in Bloomberg View, The Guardian, The Fiscal Times and RealClearMarkets.
 Marc has an MBA in Finance from NYU’s Stern School of Business and an MPA from San Francisco State University.